manorrock/assistant/ROADMAP.md

 - [x] Refactor IntelliJControllerTopComponent.kt to AssistantToolWindow.kt
 - [x] Refactor away old LLM commands and only expose the new LLM commands
 - [x] Refactor to use Manorrock standard trigger workflow
+- [x] Refactor to use the sync chat method instead of doing it asynchronously
 - [ ] Refactor to use Manorrock standard release workflow
 - [ ] Refactor all code in CLI except for the main and call method into a separate class called
       CLIAssistant with setters and getters for instance variables and make the CLI call method call the process method of the CLIAssistant class.
 - [ ] Refactor to push up input and output handling all the way to the CLIProcessor process method
 - [ ] Refactor to get rid of the com.manorrock.assistant.core package altogether

+# Next+1 release
 - [ ] Create a `file_create` tool with the following requirements:
   - It must be able to create a new file or directory at the specified path
   - The path can include nested directories, and the tool should be able to create all necessary parent